Skip to main content

 It’s that time of year again (now the sun has come finally come out) when the bees are lazily bumbling about the lavender and one’s mind turns to possible craft projects!
-It’s heady fragrance takes me straight back to my grandmother’s garden, and I love a few drops of essence on a little lavender cushion tucked under my pillow at night, but here are a few tricks to successfully harvest it yourself from the garden so it lasts as aong as possible!
-Let's talk about how to harvest and dry lavender for crafts!
-Hygge Style
+It’s heady fragrance takes me straight back to my grandmother’s garden, and I love a few drops of essence on a little lavender cushion tucked under my pillow at night, but here are a few tricks to successfully harvest it yourself from the garden so it lasts as aong as possible! how-to-harvest-english-lavender-225x300 Let's talk about how to harvest and dry lavender for crafts!

 When to harvest lavender?